 There exists the possibility that trust/nominee or fiduciary accounts can be used to circumvent the customer identification procedures.
 Banks should determine whether the customer is acting on behalf of another person as trustee/nominee or any other intermediary.
 If so, banks should insist on receipt of satisfactory evidence of the identity of the intermediaries and of the persons on whose behalf they are acting, as also obtain details of the nature of the trust or other arrangements in place.
-While opening an account for a trust, banks should take reasonable precautions to verify the identity of the trustees and the settlors of trust (including any person settling assets into the trust), grantors, protectors, beneficiaries and signatories.
+While opening an account for a trust, banks should take reasonable precautions to verify the identity of the trustees and the settlers of trust (including any person settling assets into the trust), grantors, protectors, beneficiaries and signatories.
 Beneficiaries should be identified when they are defined.
 In the case of a 'foundation', steps should be taken to verify the founder managers/ directors and the beneficiaries, if defined.

-iv.
-Accounts of companies and firms
+(ii) Accounts of companies and firms

-Banks need to be vigilant against business entities being used by individuals as a 'front' for maintaining accounts with banks.
+(a) Banks need to be vigilant against business entities being used by individuals as a 'front' for maintaining accounts with banks.
 Banks should examine the control structure of the entity, determine the source of funds and identify the natural persons who have a controlling interest and who comprise the management.
-These requirements may be moderated according to the risk perception e.g. in the case of a public company it will not be necessary to identify all the shareholders.
+These requirements may be moderated according to the risk perception e.g. in the case of a public company it will not be necessary to identify all the shareholders. (b) Certain firms posing as Multi Level Marketing (MLM) agencies for consumer goods and services have been mobilizing large deposits from the public (with promise of high return) by opening accounts at various bank branches.
+These funds running into crores of rupees were being pooled at the principal accounts of the MLM Firms and were eventually flowing out of the accounts for purpose appearing illegal or highly risky.
+Accordingly, while opening agency accounts in the name of a proprietary concern the following documents need to be obtained and verified.